Keeping remote workers feeling connected is critical to our team's success.

 It's easy to establish fun company traditions in an in-person work environment.
 For instance, on the birthday of each of your employees, you can have a pizza and cake party in the office.
 On the last Friday of every month, you can have a board game day.
 If you want to make your remote team feel more connected, it's important to continue these types of fun company traditions online.
 So how do you do that?

 Well, to celebrate birthdays, you can post "happy birthday" messages on Slack.
 This way, other employees can chime in with their own birthday messages and GIFs.
 Maybe you could even deliver a pizza to your remote employee's location.
-We do this on occasion at our remote company.
 You could also create online scavenger hunts or get everyone together to play an online game.
 Including remote workers in fun company traditions will create stronger bonds and help you keep your company culture intact.

 You can do this by sending a quick message of praise when a remote worker does a great job or adding an Employee of the Month program.
 However, as the owner of the company, you can't be everywhere all the time, so you won't be able to see all the awesome things your employees are doing.
 So, let your team members celebrate each other by implementing a system that allows team members to submit praise.
 That way, everyone will be able to get some shine a little easier.